logo

 What is the treatment for penile intraepithelial neoplasia?

 It is important to maintain good genital hygiene.
 Penile intraepithelial neoplasia can be treated in several different ways.
+Multidisciplinary care may be necessary.

-Mohs' micrographic surgery appears to be highly effective and the surgical treatment of choice in severe or recurrent cases of penile intraepithelial neoplasia.
+Mohs micrographic surgery appears to be highly effective and the surgical treatment of choice in severe or recurrent cases of penile intraepithelial neoplasia.

 The disease recurs in 3-10% of patients, so close follow-up is necessary to ensure a complete cure.